softwarexyy/yancycopy/README.md

 ####   install method    #####
 1. Download the package and extract it;
-2. move to the correct directory and run "sudo make install;
+2. move to the correct directory and run "sudo make install".

+####    uninstall method  #####
+run "sudo make uninstall".

-Then you can use yancycopy as the common command on Ubuntu.
+You can use yancycopy as the common command on Ubuntu.